mdn/advanced-js-fundamentals-ck/tutorials/02-functions/02-currying-and-partial-application.md

 * Implement a `dangerLog` function that takes a message and prefixes it with `DANGER:`.
 * Implement a `successLog` function that takes a message and prefixes it with `SUCCESS:`.

-Can you you implement the above twice—once using partial application and once using function currying?
+Can you you implement the above twice — once using partial application and once using function currying?